Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \textbf{Uniform path shares}.
 The uniform path shares are defined as $p_{hkr} = \frac{1}{|R_k|} \; \forall \; r \in R_k$.
 This is a naive model corresponding to the intuition of ``distributing passengers to different paths'' when no information is available.

 \textbf{Capacity-based path shares}.
 The capacity-based path shares aim to assign passengers to different paths according to the path capacity.
-Specifically, for a path in OD pair $k$ and time $h$, we calculate the path capacity as the total available capacity of all vehicles passing through the first boarding station of the path.
-For example, for a path consisting of an NS bus route and the Green Line, the path capacity is calculated as the total available capacity of all buses at the boarding station of the NS bus route during time interval $h$.
+Specifically, for a path $r$ in OD pair $k$ and time $h$, we calculate the path capacity as the total available capacity of all vehicles passing through the first boarding station of the path (denoted as $C_{hkr}$).
+The capacity-based path shares are defined as

+For example, for a path consisting of an NS bus route and the Green Line, $C_{hkr}$ is calculated as the total available capacity of all buses at the boarding station of the NS bus route during time interval $h$.
 The available capacity can be obtained from the simulation model using historical demand.
-The available capacity for the Blue line (i.e., incident line) depends on new operation schedules on the incident day (i.e., the service suspension is considered).
-When no vehicles operate in the Blue line, the path capacity will be zero.
+The available capacity for the Blue Line (i.e., incident line) depends on the revised schedules during the incident (i.e., the service suspension is considered).
+When no trains operate on the Blue Line, the corresponding $C_{hkr}$ will be zero.